pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 to notice by their own choice.

 ### Categories
-After gathering tweets from Mumbai region, we concluded that we can majorly categorise them into these 17 sections :
+After gathering tweets from Mumbai region, we concluded that we can majorly categorise them into these 17 sections:
 1. Trains
 1. Traffic
 1. Potholes